cardano-foundation/cardano-academy/courses/CBCA/1-introduction_to_blockchain/3-blockchain_generations/README.md

-# Unit 3 - Blockchain Generations
+# 3 - Blockchain Generations

-## Learning Objectives
+> [!NOTE]
+>

-By the end of this unit, the learner should be able to:
+> By the end of this unit, you should be able to:
+>
-- Describe and compare three blockchain generations
+> - [x] Describe and compare three blockchain generations
-- Define and compare native assets and Non-fungible Tokens
+> - [x] Define and compare native assets and Non-fungible Tokens
-- Summarize the blockchain trilemma and layer 1 and layer 2 scalability solutions
+> - [x] Summarize the blockchain trilemma and layer 1 and layer 2 scalability solutions

 ## Introduction
-Hello everyone, and welcome back!
-I am your lecturer, [lecturer name], and many thanks for joining me here today!
-Let's dive in.

-## Table of Contents
 January 3, 2009.
 The first block of Bitcoin is mined by Satoshi Nakamoto at 6:15 pm.
 Since that genesis moment, much has changed.
 Three generations of blockchain have since evolved into networks like Cardano, influencing web technology and the future of the web.

 In this unit, we explore the evolution of blockchain starting with Bitcoin, and then Ethereum with its innovations such as smart contracts.
 We’ll look at how third generation blockchains like Cardano address scalability challenges in the Blockchain Trilemma.